Request An Appointment Patient Registration Patient Registration

 Can TMJ Be Treated Without Surgery?

-Not only can TMJ be successfully treated without surgery, but the National Institute of Health strongly recommends trying more conservative treatment options first.
+Not only can TMJ be successfully treated without surgery, but the National Institute of Health strongly recommends trying more conservative options first.
 This is because the surgical approach involves making permanent changes to the jaw and nearby anatomy; in most cases, the problem can be successfully treated without needing to make such drastic alterations.

 Furthermore, in addition to professional treatment options, there are plenty of things you can do at home to help alleviate your TMJ pain without resorting to surgery.
 For example, a common contributing factor for TMJ disorder is grinding your teeth due to stress.
 As such, finding ways to keep your stress under control can potentially go a long way toward reducing your TMJ symptoms (although you’ll still want to seek care from a professional).